-I want to use an e-bike so I can still cycle on recovery days, but I would also like to start factoring in more regular 100+ mile rides.
-But why not use your regular bike, I hear you say?
-The problem is Cornwall can be a very unforgiving place for an older cyclist.
-There are no flat roads in the area I live, you are either cycling up hill or down hill.
-On an average local ride I regularly climb 3500ft (1066m) over a typical 30 mile ride.
+My primary reason for buying an e-bike is to enable me to ride on recovery days (at a lower intensity), but I’d also start factoring in more regular 100-mile bike rides.
+Cornwall can be a very unforgiving place for an older cyclist.
+There are no flat roads in the area I live, you’re either cycling uphill or downhill.
+On an average local ride, I regularly climb 3500ft (1066m) over a typical 30-mile ride.
 If I do 60 miles then it is usually nearly 6000ft of climbing.

-I always said to myself that at one stage I would buy another e-bike, but a certain criteria needed to be met.
+I always said to myself that at one stage I would buy another e-bike, but certain criteria needed to be met.
 I wanted an electric bike that was fairly lightweight, so I could pedal it unassisted for at least 50% of the ride and it needed to have a decent battery to give me a potential range of around 100 miles.
 It also had to cost under £2000.
-I wanted an e-bike that would essentially ride like a regular bike, but would flatten out some of the more brutal climbs and enable me to ride longer distances at a better pace, but without me crumbling when I (eventually) got home.
+I wanted an e-bike that would essentially ride like a regular bike but would flatten out some of the more brutal climbs and enable me to ride longer distances at a better pace, but without me crumbling when I (eventually) got home.

 Shimano Steps E6100 Motor Review